simonredfern/SimonSaysSeeq/README.md

 ## Design Principles

-Modeless: A knob only controls one thing. *Holding* a button and turning a knob is just about "ok" for a different function, but pressing a button to create a different mode is not "ok".
+**Modeless**: A knob only controls one thing. *Holding* a button and turning a knob is just about "ok" for a different function, but pressing a button to create a different mode is not "ok".
 See the late [Larry Tesler's](https://en.wikipedia.org/wiki/Larry_Tesler) work on NOMODES.

 ## Platforms